AlexCC93/ROS2course/docs/source/ROS 2 basics.rst

 - Finally, the "2" in this ROS 2 course, it obviously indicates that there was, and in fact there is still, a ROS 1 version whose support will go until 2025 (check the latest ROS distro here: http://wiki.ros.org/Distributions).
 While ROS 1 solves many of the complexity issues inherent to robotics, it struggles to consistently deliver data over lossy links (like WiFi or satellite links), has a single point of failure, and does not have any built-in security mechanisms.
 In order to address these challenges, a new generation of ROS was redeisgned from the ground, that is ROS 2.

-The above information was extracted and based from the following resources.
-Check them to have more insights into this passionate world of ROS:
+The above information was extracted and based from the following resources:

 - https://www.science.org/doi/abs/10.1126/scirobotics.abm6074
 - https://www.theconstruct.ai/wp-content/uploads/2021/06/ROS2-Developers-Guide-2021.pdf

+Quick summary of ROS: https://vimeo.com/639235111

 If coming from ROS 1
 ------------